A blooming town for tourism, Kingston is a popular hub for its historical value and natural beauty.

-Ever since it was first built in 1921, it has been a prominent landmark in the city, directing traffic in and around Rondout Creek.
+Since its first built in 1921, it has been a prominent landmark in the city, directing traffic in and around Rondout Creek.

-Endearingly nicknamed “Old Bridge”, it was built to replace the unreliable Rondout Creek ferry service.
+Endearingly nicknamed “Old Bridge,” it was built to replace the unreliable Rondout Creek ferry service.

-In addition, the bridge offers a scenic ride between Port Ewen and Kingston, offering the visitors an impressive view of the Rondout Creek as it empties into the Hudson River.
+In addition, the bridge offers a scenic ride between Port Ewen and Kingston, offering the visitors an impressive view of Rondout Creek as it empties into the Hudson River.

 If you are an architecture buff interested in bridges, the Kingston-Port Ewen Suspension Bridge is a must-visit in Kingston, NY.

-Museum Of Rhinebeck History
+View the Artefacts at the Museum Of Rhinebeck History

 The letters, books, journals, photographs, portraits, and archives in this museum provide a detailed view of local life in the Hudson Valley.